 Let the chocolate set at least 1 hour, then break into bite-sized pieces.

-Like I mentioned earlier, this bark makes a great homemade food gift.
-Or you may want to give the book itself to a coffee-loving friend.
-Are you a coffee-lover yourself, and do you use coffee in any recipes?
+Like I mentioned earlier, this bark makes a great homemade food gift!
+Are you a coffee-lover, and do you use coffee in any recipes?